krukowskid/krukowskid.github.io/_posts/2023-09-27-GitHub-Powered-Terraform-Modules-Monorepo.md

 # Conclusion

-While the debate between monorepos and polyrepos continues, the advantages of a monorepo in terms of centralized management, documentation, collaboration, and streamlined workflows make it a compelling choice for organizations looking to optimize their Terraform module development process.
+While the debate between monorepos and polyrepos continues, the advantages of a monorepo in terms of centralized management, documentation, collaboration, and simplified workflows make it a compelling choice for organizations looking to optimize their Terraform module development process.
 Ultimately, the decision should align with the specific needs and goals of the project, but the monorepo approach offers undeniable benefits.